corecathx/FNF-CDEV-Engine/README.md

 # CDEV Engine
 ![CDEV Engine Logo](art/CDEV-Engine-Logo.png)

-This is the repository for Friday Night Funkin': CDEV Engine.
+This is the repository of Friday Night Funkin': CDEV Engine.

 ## Build instructions